 The City owns and operates an Electric Light and Power System and a Water and Wastewater System which provide the City, adjoining areas of Travis County and certain adjacent areas of Williamson County with electric, water and wastewater services.
 The City owns all the facilities of the Water and Wastewater System.
 The City jointly participates with other electric utilities in the ownership of coal-fired electric generation facilities and a nuclear powered electric generation facility.
-Additionally, the City owns two gas/oil-fired electric generation facilities, which are available to meet system demand.
-The Systems have approximately 2,190 full-time permanent employees as of March 25, 2000.
+Additionally, the City individually owns two gas/oil-fired electric generation facilities, which are available to meet system demand and is in the process of constructing a new gas fired facility slated for completion by the summer of 2001.
+The Electric Light and Power System has approximately 1,199 full-time permanent employees as of September 30, 2000.
+The Water and Wastewater System has 881 full-time permanent employees as of the same date.